 by Deona Hooper, MSW

 Recently, I had the opportunity to interview Gary Wexler who is a former Ad Executive that has helped to create television commercials for products such as Apple and Coca-cola.
 Now, Gary uses his powers for good to help nonprofit agencies maximize their marketing strategies instead of wasting donor dollars on ineffective tactics.
-Also Gary is an Adjunct Professor at University of Southern California teaching marketing in the Annenberg School of Communication.
-Later in the article, you will also be able to view a short video by Gary on “Way Beyond Branding“.
-Gary posses a wealth of knowledge and I would like to share our conversation.
+Also Gary Wexler is an Adjunct Professor at University of Southern California teaching marketing in the Annenberg School of Communication.
+Later in the article, you will also be able to view a short video on “Way Beyond Branding” by Gary Wexler who posses a wealth of knowledge, and I would like to share with you our conversation.

 SWH: Tell me a bit about your background and your passion for the Nonprofit Sector?